-The addressing procedure for the IC bus is such that the first byte after the Start condition usually determines which device will be the slave addressed by the master.
+The addressing procedure for the I2C bus is such that the first byte after the Start condition usually determines which device will be the slave addressed by the master.
 The exception is the general call address which can address all devices.
 When this address is used, all devices should, in theory, respond with an Acknowledge.

-The general call address is one of eight addresses reserved for specific purposes by the $I^2C$ protocol.
-It consists of all '0's with $R/\overline{W} = 0$ .
+The general call address is one of eight addresses reserved for specific purposes by the I^2C protocol.
+It consists of all '0's with R/W = 0.

-The general call address is recognized when the General Call Enable bit (GCEN) is enabled (SSPCON2<7> set).
+The general call address is recognized when the General Call Enable (GCEN) bit is enabled (SSPCON2<7> set).
 Following a Start bit detect, 8 bits are shifted into the SSPSR and the address is compared against the SSPADD.
 It is also compared to the general call address and fixed in hardware.